ChangLabUcsf/img_pipe/README.md

 Then in terminal, run `source ~/.bash_profile` or `source ~/.bashrc` to activate these environment variables.

+To run `img_pipe`, you will need a high quality non-contrast T1 scan and a non-contrast CT scan.
+The T1 scan should ideally be
+AC-PC aligned before you start.
+Name the T1 scan T1.nii and place in `$SUBJECTS_DIR/your_subj/acpc`.
+Name the CT scan CT.nii and place in `$SUBJECTS_DIR/your_subj/CT`.

 You should now be able to import img_pipe from python.
 ```python
 >>> import img_pipe